South Auckland Cycleways

 Birdlife on the Manukau Flats

-The inner Manukau is one of Auckland’s top wading-bird sites.
-Bar-tailed godwits arrive in spring after their non-stop migration from Alaska, joined year-round by wrybill, oystercatcher, pied stilt, and the threatened New Zealand dotterel.
-Several bird hides along the path give close-up views without disturbing the flocks.
-Best viewing is around mid-tide as birds move with the water line.
+The inner Manukau Harbour ranks among Auckland’s top sites for wading birds.
+Bar-tailed godwits arrive each spring after their long migration from Alaska and join year-round residents including wrybill, oystercatcher, pied stilt and the threatened New Zealand dotterel.
+Several bird hides along the path allow close views without disturbance.
+Mid-tide offers the best viewing as birds concentrate along the moving water line.

 Ōtuataua Stonefields at the Western End